Other APIs

 Custom Remote Bucket

-The "Custom Remote Bucket" is a possible option for the Requestable Storage Vault provider in the Comet Server configuration settings.
-The Requestable Storage Vault provider system allows administrators and authorized users to easily allocate new Storage Vaults inside a user account that are attached to a real storage location created by the provider.
+The "Custom Remote Bucket" is a possible Storage Template option in the Comet Server configuration settings.
+The Storage Template system allows administrators and authorized users to easily provision new, private per-user Storage Vaults inside a user account that are attached to a real storage location created by the storage provider.

-As well as the built-in provider types for allocating Comet Storage Role, Backblaze B2, and Wasabi buckets, you can use the "Custom Remote Bucket" provider type to implement a custom storage location.
+As well as the built-in provider types for allocating Comet Server Storage Role, Backblaze B2, or Wasabi buckets, you can use the "IAM-compatible" or "Custom Remote Bucket" provider type to implement a custom storage location.

 This is of interest for MSPs that want to bring an advanced direct-to-cloud storage option, or storage providers that want to develop an integration that easily plugs into Comet Servers to provide direct-to-cloud storage.
 The resulting Storage Vault can use any storage protocol supported by Comet, such as S3-compatible, Local Path, or SFTP.